What is it?

 The Spytrack is designed for a variety of applications, like keeping tabs on children or any vulnerable loved ones.
 With that in mind the Nano has a panic button on the main fascia, although unlike some systems designed specifically for older people, the Nano’s panic button is possibly a little too discreet.

 You can also use the Nano in your own car for security reasons.
-On that basis it’s very cost effective indeed, when you consider that prices for car tracking by Tracker (the UK’s leading company in that field) currently start at £249.
+On that basis, it’s very cost effective when you consider that prices for car tracking by Tracker (the UK’s leading company in that field) currently start at £249.

-The Nano retails at £70, although you can sometimes find Amazon selling it for less than that.
+The Nano retails at about £50 on Amazon.
 That strikes us as a good price for something that does its job in a very effective, fully featured way – albeit you also need to pay for a data subscription.

 However, the subscription is actually quite reasonably priced, ranging from £10 for a single month to £85 for a year.
 That enables all your data to be stored in Rewire’s cloud servers and ensures that all the Nano's movement data – worldwide – remains available and downloadable.